-LMAT2250 Finite Math
+LMAT2250 Finite Math CL4 L0 CR4

-Topics in this course include linear, guadratic, exponential and logarithmic functions; financial formulas such as rate of change, growth, compounding, etc.; the use of matrices and linear programming techniques in solving multi-variable problems; basic set and probability theory with Venn diagrams, and permutation/ combination formula analysis.
+Topics in this course include linear, quadratic, exponential and logarithmic functions; financial formulas such as rate of change, growth, compounding, etc.; the use of matrices and linear programming techniques in solving multi-variable problems; basic set and probability theory with Venn diagrams, and permutation/ combination formula analysis.
 (Prerequisite: LMAT1420 or LMAT2100 or equivalent with a grade of C or better or competence demonstrated on math placement exam.)

-LMAT2350 Pre-Calculus
+LMAT2350 Pre-Calculus CL4 L0 CR4

-Topics in this course include polynomial, rational, trigonometric, logarithmic, and exponential functions and their graphs; trigonometry and the unit circle; trigonometric identities; composite and inverse functions; logarithmic and exponential equations; solution of higher degree equations; guadratic, rational, and absolute value inequalities.
+Topics in this course include polynomial, rational, trigonometric, logarithmic, and exponential functions and their graphs; trigonometry and the unit circle; trigonometric identities; composite and inverse functions; logarithmic and exponential equations; solution of higher degree equations; quadratic, rational, and absolute value inequalities.
 (Prerequisite: LMAT2100 or LMAT2110 or equivalent with a grade of C or better or competence demonstrated on math placement exam.)

-LMAT2700 Calculus I
+LMAT2700 Calculus I CL4 L0 CR4

-CL4 L0 CR4 This course is designed for the student who has a strong math background.
+This course is designed for the student who has a strong math background.
 Included is a brief review of topics from Pre-Calculus.
 Calculus topics include functions, limits, continuity, slope/rate of change and the derivative, rules for and applications of the derivative, derivatives of trigonometric and logarithmic functions, and an introduction to integrals.
 (Prerequisite: LMAT2350 or equivalent with a grade of C or better or competence demonstrated on math placement exam.)

-LMAT2710 Calculus II
+LMAT2710 Calculus II CL4 L0 CR4